amarian12/fastcoin-wp-e-commerce/README.md

 ### PHP requirements:
 * PHP5
 * cURL support
-* SSL support (if you're using HTTPS to talk to terracoind)
+* SSL support (if you're using HTTPS to talk to fastcoind)

 Limitations
 -----------